kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Logistic Regression</span>
         <span class="tag is-success is-light">Softmax Regression</span>
     </div>
     <p>Classification problems is one of the fundamentals of machine learning.
-We will discuss nearest neighbors and logistic regression, as well as softmax regress regression, which are all handy tools when solving classification problems.</p>
+We will discuss nearest neighbors and logistic regression, as well as softmax regression, which are all handy tools when solving classification problems.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">